xplosionmind/quitsocialmedia.club/pages/What.md

 So, which platforms should be abandoned and which ones not?

-The answer is not definite and clear, but it's easy to have an idea of how bad a networking platform is by confronting the [Why](/why) page with the Privacy Policy of the service you are interested in.
+The answer is not definite and clear, but it is easy to have an idea of how bad a networking platform is by confronting the [Why](/why) page with the Privacy Policy of the service you are interested in.

 <br>
 <br>

 ## Further reading

-- [Social Media statistics](https://chrissniderdesign.com/blog/resources/social-media-statistics/ "Social Media statistics"): active users, revenue, data about the main Social Media platforms
+- [Social Media statistics](https://chrissniderdesign.com/blog/resources/social-media-statistics/ 'Social Media statistics'): active users, revenue, data about the main Social Media platforms
-- [Facebook ads library](https://www.facebook.com/ads/library/ "Facebook ads Library"), look for ads and advertisers
+- [Facebook ads library](https://www.facebook.com/ads/library/ 'Facebook ads Library'), look for ads and advertisers